-- Aquifer protection area - The entire property is located in an area designated as a critical aquifer recharge area (CARA 2).
-The natively forested area is greater than one acre in size and meets the minimum required acreage for this category.
-Credit for this category is recommended. - Buffer to public or current use classified land The property is north of and adjacent to Iron Horse State Park.
+• Aquifer protection area

+To be eligible for this category, a property must have a minimum of one acre of which native plants are dominant that is located within a designated critical aquifer recharge area.
+This property is not located in an area that is designated as a critical aquifer recharge area therefore credit for this category cannot be recommended.

+• Buffer to public or current use classified land The property is abutting land enrolled in the PBRS program to the south (parcel 182309-9044).
+Additionally, parcel 182309-9043 to the east is enrolling in PBRS (file E20CT021).
 The enrolling open space area is providing a buffer of native vegetation of more than 50 feet to this adjacent land, which exceeds the category's requirement.
-Credit for this category is recommended. - Forest stewardship land - The property contains more than the required four acres of contiguous forest and owners plan to improve the health and diversity of their forest, which includes restoring a significant portion of the forested area along the south property line that is heavily impacted by invasive species.
+Credit for this category is recommended.

+• Forest stewardship land

+The property contains more than eight acres of contiguous forest and the owners are improving upon the health and diversity of their forest, including the control of invasive species.
 The owners have provided a forest stewardship plan that has been approved by a county forester.
 Credit for this category is recommended.
 Award of this category may allow forestry activities to occur in the participating open space area.
-It is the landowner's responsibility to apply for and receive the necessary approvals from the applicable state and local governmental agencies for forestry activities that require a permit or approval, such as clearing and grading. - Significant wildlife or salmonid habitat The property contains habitat for numerous wildlife species, including foraging and nesting habitat for the pileated woodpecker, which is listed as a candidate species of concern by the Washington Department of Fish and Wildlife.
+It is the landowner's responsibility to apply for and receive the necessary approvals from the applicable state and local governmental agencies for forestry activities that require a permit or approval, such as clearing and grading.

+• Significant wildlife or salmonid habitat

+The property contains habitat for numerous wildlife species, including foraging and nesting habitat for the pileated woodpecker, which is listed as a candidate species of concern by the Washington Department of Fish and Wildlife.
 Upon conducting a site visit, program staff observed evidence of pileated woodpecker activity and determined areas of the forest on the property is of sufficient age and diversity to support the species regular use of the property.
-Award of this category is consistent with habitat as defined by KCC 20.36.100, section B.15.a(1).
-Credit for this category is recommended.
+Award of this category is consistent with habitat as defined by KCC 20.36.100, section B.15.a (1).
+Credit for this category is currently being awarded and is still recommended.

+• Special animal site

+Award of credit for this category requires the property to include or be adjacent to a portion of the county's designated wildlife habitat network, or be identified as a biodiversity area and corridor (formerly known as an urban natural areas) by the State's priority habitat and species project.
+Neither County or State habitat coverages are identified to be on or near the property.
+Credit for this category cannot be recommended.

+• Surface water quality buffer

+The property contains portions of a Class I wetland, a Type F stream and the Middle Fork Snoqualmie River.
+The wetland and stream are located on the lower half of the parcel.
+The Middle Fork Snoqualmie River is located along the south property line.
+Because the locations of the surface water features are close in proximity there are overlapping buffers which reduces the sizes of a qualifying buffer for all surface water features.
+Credit for the category is not recommended.

+• Urban open space

+In order to be eligible for this category, a property must be located within the urban growth area and be enrolling one acre or more of natively vegetated open space.
+Although the property is natively vegetated, the property is located outside of the urban growth area therefore credit for this category cannot be recommended.